Core Energy Desks · Trading Desk

 What delivery formats are available?

-Self-paced with lifetime access, instructor-led cohorts, private enterprise delivery, and executive desk offsites or post-incident remediation for teams.
+Premium self-paced with lifetime access is standard - you can join online at https://durgaanalytics.podia.com/natural-gas-trading-desk-master-program.
+Instructor-led cohorts, private enterprise delivery, and executive desk offsites or post-incident remediation for teams are also available.

 Can my organization run this privately?